apdcode/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/Part 4.4.1-1.png)

-Comparing the histogram in figure 3 with the histogram in figure 1 shows that the imputed dataset leads to an increased number of observations at the center of the distribution.
-Let us take a quick look at why this happens by taking the difference between each observation in the imputed dataset and another table where all missing values are replacd by zero.
+Comparing the histogram in figure 3 with the histogram in figure 1 shows that the imputed data set leads to an increased number of observations at the center of the distribution.
+Let us take a quick look at why this happens by taking the difference between each observation in the imputed data set and another table where all missing values are replaced by zero.

 #### 4.4.2 - Imputing Missing values, a closer look at the implications.